lillylabs/profile-pic-overlay/static/content/itshertreat.md

 steps:
   index:
     label: Upload
-    title: 'A campaign against gender discrimination.'
+    title: 'A campaign against gender discrimination'
-    prompt: 'Support the campain.
+    prompt: 'Support the campaign.
 Share your photo with the #ItsHerTreat-filter on social media.'
     buttons:
       default:
         label: 'Upload your photo'